Contents

 Limitations for UK retailers:

 • Limited marketplace coverage beyond Shopify.
-Weak native Amazon and eBay integrations.
+Native Amazon and eBay integrations are weak.

 • No built-in SLA timers for marketplace-specific deadlines.

-Best for: UK businesses selling primarily through Shopify who need strong social media integration and do not rely heavily on marketplace channels.
+Best for: UK businesses selling primarily through Shopify who need strong social media integration and don’t depend heavily on marketplace channels.
+For a deeper Shopify-specific comparison, our Shopify customer service guide covers the options.

 3. Zendesk (best for large enterprises with IT resources)

 Zendesk offers a mature ticketing system with advanced workflow automation and reporting.
-The platform serves many industries and provides extensive customisation options.
+It serves many industries and provides extensive customisation options.

 Key strengths: